-Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been lower by \$0.6 million and \$8.9 million, respectively, for the three and six month periods of 2013 and operating income would have been higher by \$8.6 million and \$2.4 million, respectively, for the three and six month periods of 2012.
+Had Seaboard not applied mark-to-market accounting to its derivative instruments, operating income for this segment would have been higher by \$5.7 million and lower by \$3.3 million, respectively, for the three and nine month periods of 2013 and operating income would have been higher by \$1.1 million and \$3.5 million, respectively, for the three and nine month periods of 2012.
 While management believes its commodity futures and options and foreign exchange contracts are primarily economic hedges of its firm purchase and sales contracts or anticipated sales contracts, Seaboard does not perform the extensive record-keeping required to account for these types of transactions as hedges for accounting purposes.
 Accordingly, while the changes in value of the derivative instruments were marked to market, the changes in value of the firm purchase or sales contracts were not.
 As products are delivered to customers, these existing mark-to-market adjustments should be primarily offset by realized margins or losses as revenue is recognized over time and thus, these mark-to-market adjustments could reverse in fiscal 2013.
 Management believes eliminating these adjustments, as noted in the table above, provides a more reasonable presentation to compare and evaluate period-to-period financial results for this segment.

-Income from affiliates for the three and six month periods of 2013 decreased by \$6.6 million and \$5.2 million, respectively, from the same periods in 2012.
-The decreases were primarily a result of unfavorable market conditions for certain affiliates in Africa.
+Income from affiliates for the three and nine month periods of 2013 decreased by \$3.1 million and \$8.4 million, respectively, from the same periods in 2012.
+The decreases were primarily a result of certain unfavorable market conditions for an affiliate in Africa.
 Based on the uncertainty of local political and economic environments in the countries in which the flour and feed mills operate, management cannot predict future results.